aadhil96/aadhil96.github.io/_posts/2025-10-21-benchmarking-llm-python-vs-go.md

 - Production-ready error handling

 In 2025's LLM-powered landscape, systematic benchmarking isn't optional—it's your competitive advantage for building responsive, reliable AI applications.

----

-*Questions or improvements?
-Share your benchmarking results and insights in the comments below.*